Is it Safe to Use a Hands-Free Device While Driving?

 While 80% of drivers in the U.S. think using a hands-free device while driving is safer than using a hand-held phone, studies have, unfortunately, indicated that this simply isn’t true.
 According to the National Safety Council, 24% of all call crashes involve cell phone conversations, hand-held and otherwise.
 In fact, some research even suggests that talking on the phone through a hands-free device is more dangerous than driving drunk.
 Protect yourself and your loved ones and educate yourself with the most current research on distracted driving safety.

 A hands-free device can be a Bluetooth earpiece, dashboard system installed in the vehicle itself, or a speakerphone feature on your phone.
-According to research by the National Safety Council, the reason hands-free devices are so dangerous is because they are distracting.
+According to research by the National Safety Council, the reason hands-free devices are so dangerous is that they are distracting.
 Distracted driving is one of the leading causes of car crashes in the United States, and goes beyond texting.
 Anything that distracts the eyes, hands, or mind from the task at hand is considered a distraction.

 When listening or speaking on the phone, the brain’s ability to process moving images decreases by up to 1/3, and, even when the driver’s eyes are on the road, they overlook 50% of what is around them.
 Some may say talking on a hands-free device is the same as having a conversation with a passenger in the car, but the National Safety Council says this isn’t true, because passengers also watch the road and will usually warn drivers about dangers they may overlook.
 In fact, the National Highway and Traffic Safety Administration also says talking on a cell phone is more dangerous than having a conversation with a passenger.